 Regional Transportation Improvement Program

 As the Regional Transportation Planning Agency (RTPA) for Nevada County, the Nevada County Transportation Commission (NCTC) is required to prepare a RTIP every two years.
 The purpose of the RTIP is to identify the priority regional project funding recommendations for NCTC’s formula share of Regional Improvement Program funding.
-The RTIP is required to be submitted to the California Transportation Commission (CTC) by December 15, 2023, for inclusion in the State Transportation Improvement Program (STIP).
+The RTIP is required to be submitted to the California Transportation Commission (CTC) by December 15, 2025, for inclusion in the State Transportation Improvement Program (STIP).

 The STIP is comprised of two funding programs, the Regional Improvement Program (RIP) includes funding for projects nominated by regional agencies such as NCTC, and the Interregional Improvement Program (IIP) includes funding for projects nominated by Caltrans for improvement projects on the interregional system outside of urban areas.
 The RIP is funded from 75% of “new” STIP funding and the IIP is funded from 25% of “new” STIP funding.
 The 75% regional program is further subdivided by formula into County Shares.
 County Shares are available solely for projects nominated by regions in their RTIPs.

-The RTIP outlines the plan for programming RIP and IIP dollars for local transportation projects over the next five fiscal years beginning with Fiscal Year (FY) 2023/24 through FY 2027/28.
+The RTIP outlines the plan for programming RIP and IIP dollars for local transportation projects over the next five fiscal years beginning with Fiscal Year (FY) 2026/27 through FY 2031/32.
 Funding recommendations for the STIP will ultimately be considered for adoption by the CTC.
 When the CTC adopts projects from the regional programs into the STIP, a schedule and commitment to the proposed funding is established and these projects are considered “programmed.”
 A project must be programmed into the STIP to receive funding from the CTC.

 NCTC’s Regional Improvement Program Formula Funding Share:

-As shown in the attached Table 2 – Summary of Targets and Shares, NCTC has a total of $5,431,000 available through FY 2028/29 to program in the 2024 STIP.
+As shown in Table 2 – Summary of Targets and Shares, NCTC has a total of $4,473,000 available through FY 2031/32 to program in the 2026 STIP.

 STIP PPM: